New results on proper orientation number of graphs: Introduction

 A breakthrough came from Chen, Mohar and Wu \cite{CM} in 2023.
 They proved an essentially best possible general upper bound.
-The \emph{maximum average degree} of a graph $G$, denote as $\text{Mad}(G)$, is the largest average degree over all subgraphs of $G$:
+The \emph{maximum average degree} of a graph $G$, denoted by $\text{Mad}(G)$, is the largest average degree over all subgraphs of $G$: